 The CHD graduate assistant (GA) placement is designed as a learning milieu for the master's student while assisting academic unit faculty in providing a comprehensive program with academic integrity.
-Each assistantship requires 30 hours per week.
-Contact the Director of the Counseling & Human Development program for more information.
+Each assistantship requires 25 hours per week.
+Contact the Director of the Counseling & Human Development program or the community campus coordinator for more information.

 The duties of the CHD GA will vary.
-CHD GAs on the main campus assigned to the dorms work closely with the Director of the Counseling & Human Development program, their faculty supervisor, and Residence Life.
-Dorm counselors live in the dorms and provide counseling services and other supporting services to residential students as requested by the students and/or encouraged or mandated by Residence Life.
 CHD GAs at community campus locations work closely with campus coordinators, faculty supervisors, and the Director of the Counseling & Human Development program.
 An additional responsibility of the CHD GAs at the community campuses is to facilitate the operation of the Counseling Skills Lab.